 OK, not healthy AT ALL, but really really really yummy.

-Then add 1 cup of light brown sugar.
+Then add 1 cup of light brown sugar to the melted butter and heavy cream

 then add your 2 cups of honey to the mixture

-1 cup = 8 oz, so this jar contained 2 cups of honey
+1 cup = 8 oz, since this jar contained 16 oz, that equals 2 cups of honey

 Gently stir the ingredients